-There’s a lot of talk these days about personal branding.
-You may have been wondering yourself about what your brand is in order to move forward in your career, and all you can come up with is that your brand is that you care about people and helping them live their best lives.
+There’s a lot of talks these days about personal branding.
+You may have been wondering about what your brand is in order to move forward in your career.
+And all you can come up with is that your brand is that you care about people and helping them live their best lives.

 What’s wrong with that?
 Nothing!

 And one of the best ways to apply that passion is with a career in social work.
 What’s more, it will probably surprise you to know is that social work is one of the more stable and recession-proof careers there is.
 With demand on the rise as populations grow, change and age.

 According to the US Department of Labor, the availability of jobs in the field of social work will be increasing at a much faster than average rate of 12 percent through the next eight years.

 A Bachelor’s degree is the minimum requirement for many of these jobs, but even greater opportunities are open to social workers with master’s degrees.

 Careers in social work can take any number of paths.
 Ranging from one-on-one clinical practices to administrative and advocacy positions in nonprofit organizations or governmental agencies.
 Increasingly, there are even social workers in the corporate world.

 Among the areas expected to have the most need in the coming years are:

 This is the area that most people think of when they hear the words, social worker.
 Child welfare involves providing services to abused or neglected children.
 And to children whose parents can’t afford or are otherwise unable to take proper care of them.